Developer Guide

 other incorrect edit commands to try:

-, edit x n/TUNA`, … (where x is larger than the list size, x is a negative number or x is not an integer)
+edit, edit x n/TUNA`, … (where x is larger than the list size, x is a negative number or x is not an integer)

 Expected: Similar to previous.